MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 Similar to how the hypervisor supports XMM fast hypercall inputs, the same registers can be shared to return output.
 This is only supported on x64 platforms.

-#### Feature Enumeration

-The ability to return output via XMM registers is indicated via the “Hypervisor Feature Identification” CPUID Leaf (0x40000003, see section 2.4.4):
+The ability to return output via XMM registers is indicated via the “Hypervisor Feature Identification” CPUID Leaf (0x40000003):

 - Bit 15: support for returning hypercall output via XMM registers is available.